Introduction: Resin Shaper Sheet Mermaid Tail

 4 small portion cups

-Tool to trace pattern( like empty pen or cake tool)
+A tool to trace pattern( like an empty pen or cake tool)

 Step 1: Cutting and Tooling the Shaper Sheet